 Importantly, the guitar pickup is the source of your guitar tone, whereas your EQ device will be towards the end of the chain.

 If your tone is bad, an EQ is only a bandaid for the problem if that’s all you use.
-Instead, I advise finding the right pickups to be your source, then fine-tune it with some external EQ.
+Instead, I advise finding the right pickups to be your source, then fine-tuning it with some external EQ.

 Like EQ, guitar pickups are designed to have a specific output, and some pickups will be “hotter” than others.
 This output is determined by how many windings the coils are in it.